Azerks/backend/README.md

   It can be deployed on multiple instances behind a load balancer.
 - The multiple layers of the application make it easy to maintain, test it and add new features.
-- Adapters are easily replaceable or mockable.
+- Adapters are easily replaceable or mockable since they are interfaced we could easily create, an async adapter that would aggregate the languages in the background at a fixed rate or depending on the users' requests and store them in a cache.
 - There is mappings between the final response and the layers, so data can be easily transformed, added, removed without introducing breaking changes.